Sheffield General Cemetery

 The law states: "no-one must be homeless".

-Brian Gleadless 7 months ago
+Brian Gleadless about 1 year ago

 The project has definitely brought dome major improvements to the site but I have grumbles about the lack of consideration shown to visitors whilst the work was underway.
 It was hard to work out which pedestrian routes through the site were still open.
 Even when routes were officially open, they were sometimes blocked by contractors' vehicles.